-- the initiation, progress, timing, costs and results of clinical trials for our product candidate or any future product candidates we may develop; - the initiation, progress, timing, costs and results of nonclinical studies for our product candidates or any future product candidates we may develop;
+- the initiation, progress, timing, costs and results of clinical trials for our product candidate or any future product candidates we may develop; - the initiation, progress, timing, costs and results of nonclinical studies for our product candidates or any future product candidates we may develop; - our ability to maintain our relationships with key collaborators; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more nonclinical studies or clinical trials than those that we currently expect or change their requirements on studies that had previously been agreed to;

-- our ability to maintain our relationships with key collaborators; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more nonclinical studies or clinical trials than those that we currently expect or change their requirements on studies that had previously been agreed to; - the cost to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing any patents or other intellectual property rights; - the effect of competing technological and market developments: - the costs of continuing to grow our business, including hiring key personnel and maintain or acquiring operating space; - market acceptance of any approved product candidates, including product pricing, as well as product coverage and the adequacy of reimbursement by third-party payors; - the cost of acquiring, licensing or investing in additional businesses, products, product candidates and technologies; - the cost and timing of selecting, auditing and potentially validating a manufacturing site for commercial-scale manufacturing; - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval and that we determine to commercialize; and - · our need to implement additional internal systems and infrastructure, including financial and reporting systems.
+- the cost to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing any patents or other intellectual property rights; - the effect of competing technological and market developments; - the costs of continuing to grow our business, including hiring key personnel and maintain or acquiring operating space; - market acceptance of any approved product candidates, including product pricing, as well as product coverage and the adequacy of reimbursement by third-party payors; - the cost of acquiring, licensing or investing in additional businesses, products, product candidates and technologies; - the cost and timing of selecting, auditing and potentially validating a manufacturing site for commercial-scale manufacturing; - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval and that we determine to commercialize; and - our need to implement additional internal systems and infrastructure, including financial and reporting systems.

-We believe that our existing cash and cash equivalents as of filing of the form 10-Q will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2024 based on our current plans, which may change based on clinical or pre-clinical results.
-These plans include: initiation of two Phase 2 clinical trials of CTX-009, completion of Phase 1 clinical trial of CTX-471, initiation of a Phase 1b combination trial for CTX-471 and commencement the planned Phase 1 development of CTX-8371, subject to satisfactory completion of IND-enabling activities for that product candidate.
-We expect that we will require additional funding to complete the clinical development of CTX-009, CTX-471 and CTX-8371, commercialize our product candidates, if we receive regulatory approval, and pursue inlicenses or acquisitions of other product candidates.
+We believe that our existing cash and marketable securities as of filing of the form 10-Q will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2024 based on our current plans, which may change based on clinical or preclinical results.
+These plans include initiation and completion of a Phase 2/3 clinical trial of CTX-009 with paclitaxel in BTC, initiation of a Phase 2 trial of CTX-009 in colorectal cancer, completion of the ongoing Phase 1b clinical trial of CTX-471, initiation of a Phase 1b combination trial for CTX-471 with commercially available PD-1, and commencement of the planned Phase 1 development of CTX-8371, subject to satisfactory completion of IND-enabling activities for that product candidate.
+We expect that we will require additional funding to complete the clinical development of CTX-009, CTX-471 and CTX-8371, commercialize our product candidates, if we receive regulatory approval, and pursue in-licenses or acquisitions of other product candidates.
 If we receive regulatory approval for CTX-009, CTX-471 or CTX-8371 or other product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize ourselves.